Renault R.S.19: Design and development

 At the end of the season, Renault F1 Team announced changes to the aerodynamic department of their team as a result of the R.S.19's failures.
 Chassis Technical Director Nick Chester would leave the team, with former Ferrari and McLaren chassis engineer Pat Fry and former Williams and Ferrari aerodynamicist Dirk de Beer to join the team.

+Livery

+The livery was similar to the previous season's design with subtle changes.

+The team paid tribute to Anthoine Hubert, who was killed during the Formula 2 championship in Belgium by bearing his name on the rear wing endplate.